Cc618/Os2020/README.md

 - Boot system : There are 2 bootloaders, the OS is dynamically loaded.
 It will detects the end of the chunks at run time.
 - libc : OctOs was written in C++ and had a custom standard library.
 Os 2020 will have a libc (not fully implemented, see [this file](doc/libc.md) for details).
+- syscalls : To implement the libc, we will use syscalls to interact with the kernel.
 - Linker, architecture... : The goal is to write everything from scratch to have a clean code.
 OctOs was inspired by many websites / repos, Os 2020 will have a refactored code.
+- File IO : This OS will implements file IO functions.
 - _No mistakes_ : OctOs suffered from memory leaks because of C++ constructors / destructors.
-Os 2020 will implements constructors sections if necessary.
+Os 2020 will implements constructors sections if necessary and uses C.

 ## Architecture